-L.1 The Party Leader shall have the right to create or amend policy where new information or media interest requires the urgent formation or correction of Party policy.

-L.2 The Party Leader may appoint a Head of Policy to co-ordinate the development of policy proposals by contributors organised into the Policy Unit and/or Policy Groups.

-L.3 The National Executive Committee may appoint a Policy Committee.
-The Policy Committee shall be a sub-committee of the National Executive Committee.

-L.4 The Party Leader shall inform the NEC Policy Committee and Head of Policy of any action taken under L.1 without delay.

-L.6 Proposed new policies shall be sent to the Policy Committee for detailed consideration.

-L.7 Policies which have been ratified by the Policy Committee shall be scheduled for discussion by the National Executive Committee.
-Policies approved by the National Executive Committee shall become official Party Policy.

-L.8 All Party publications shall have regard to official Party Policy.

-L.9 No publicity material bearing UKIP branding shall contradict official Party Policy, though it may invite discussion of alternative policies or changes of direction.

-L.10 Any person producing UKIP-branded material which is in breach of points L.8 or L.9 may be reported to the Discipline Committee under Section AA of the Rules of Procedure if it is considered that the breach was intentional or reckless.

-L.11 Any material which contains statements which go beyond official Party Policy (for example, a candidate's personal views) shall not represent these statements as official Party Policy.

-L.12 UKIP candidates, elected members and officials are entitled to disagree with official Party Policy.
+- L.1 The Party Leader shall have the right to create or amend policy where new information or media interest requires the urgent formation or correction of Party policy. - L.2 The Party Leader may appoint a Head of Policy to co-ordinate the development of policy proposals by contributors organised into the Policy Unit and/or Policy Groups. - L.3 The National Executive Committee may appoint a Policy Committee.
+The Policy Committee shall be a sub-committee of the National Executive Committee. - L.4 The Party Leader shall inform the NEC Policy Committee and Head of Policy of any action taken under L.1 without delay. - L.5 Proposed new policies shall be sent to the Policy Committee for detailed consideration. - L.6 Policies which have been ratified by the Policy Committee shall be scheduled for discussion by the National Executive Committee.
+Policies approved by the National Executive Committee shall become official Party Policy. - L.7 All Party publications shall have regard to official Party Policy. - L.8 No publicity material bearing UKIP branding shall contradict official Party Policy, though it may invite discussion of alternative policies or changes of direction. - L.9 Any person producing UKIP-branded material which is in breach of rules L.7 and L.8 may be reported to the Discipline Committee under Section AA of the Rules of Procedure if it is considered that the breach was intentional or reckless. - L.10 Any material which contains statements which go beyond official Party Policy (for example, a candidate's personal views) shall not represent these statements as official Party Policy. - L.11 UKIP candidates, elected members and officials are entitled to disagree with official Party Policy.
 When making public statements which are at variance with official Party Policy they must make it clear that they are giving a personal view.
-Any such statements must be made in a constructive manner and not harm the image of the Party or risk bringing the Party into disrepute.

-L.13 The National Executive Committee shall have responsibility for the final approval of all Manifestos.
+Any such statements must be made in a constructive manner and not harm the image of the Party or risk bringing the Party into disrepute. - L.12 The National Executive Committee shall have responsibility for the final approval of all Manifestos.